microsoft/playwright/docs/src/test-configuration-js.md

 });
 ```

-Playwright Test supports multiple **projects** so you can run your tests in multiple browsers and configurations including mobile viewports and branded browsers.
+Playwright supports multiple **projects** so you can run your tests in multiple browsers and configurations including mobile viewports and branded browsers.
 Each project is given a name and a set of options.

 You can also use projects to run the same tests in different configurations.
 For example, you can run the same tests in a logged-in and logged-out state.
 Learn more about [projects](#projects).